tfredrich/NoSchema/README.md

 public static void main(String[] args) throws KeyDefinitionException, InvalidIdentifierException, DuplicateItemException, ItemNotFoundException {
-	CqlSession session = ...
+	CqlSession session = ... // create the CqlSession as usual.

+	// Define a table and its views.
 	PrimaryTable albumsTable = new PrimaryTable("sample_keyspace", "albums", "id:UUID unique")
 		.withView("by_name", "(account.id as account_id:UUID), name:text unique");

 	try
 	{
+		// Create a Repository instance.
+		// This one uses the asyncronous UnitOfWork and BSON serialization.
 		CassandraNoSchemaRepository<Album> albums = new CassandraNoSchemaRepository<>(session, albumsTable, UnitOfWorkType.ASYNC, new BsonObjectCodec());

 		// this creates any missing underlying Cassandra tables (for both PrimaryTable and any Views) albums.ensureTables();

+		// Create a new in-memory Album instance.
-		UUID id = UUID.fromString("8dbac965-a1c8-4ad6-a043-5f5a9a5ee8c0");
+		UUID id = UUID.randomUUID();
-		UUID accountId = UUID.fromString("a87d3bff-6997-4739-ab4e-ded0cc85700f");
+		UUID accountId = UUID.randomUUID();
-		Album album = new Album(accountId, id, ...);
+		Album album = new Album(accountId, id, "AC/DC", "Back In Black", ...);

-		// Create a new Album, writing both PrimaryTable and View at once.
+		// Write the Album, writing both PrimaryTable and View at once, ensuring uniqueness of both the primary table and `by_name` view.
 		Album written = albums.create(album);
 		System.out.println(written.toString());